unytics/static_bi/README.md

 No install is needed:

-1. Add components in a html file,
+1. Add BI components in a html file,
 2. Open the file in a browser,
 3. Play with your dashboard,
 4. Deploy Anywhere.

-### 1. Add components in a html file
+### 1. Add BI components in a html file

 To follow the evolution of stocks value of some companies over time, create an html file with: